oracle-livelabs/developer/java-management/multiple-managed-instances/multiple-managed-instances.md

 ## Learn More

+* Refer to the [Management Gateway Documentation](https://docs.oracle.com/en-us/iaas/management-agents/doc/management-gateway.html) for more details.

 * Use the [Troubleshooting](https://docs.oracle.com/en-us/iaas/management-agents/doc/troubleshoot-management-gateway-installation-issues.html) chapter for explanations on how to diagnose and resolve common problems encountered when installing or using Management Gateway.